Saucony Triumph 10 Reviewed & Tested in 2023 Review Facts

 The Saucony Triumph 10 is a neutral cushioned shoe made for the road.
 This Saucony shoe provides a good deal of cushioning, and an upper that provides excellent ventilation.
 The shoe is geared towards runners who run with a neutral gait or those who are supinators.
 The shoe also offers plenty of protection, especially in its midsole.
 This shoe can definitely handle long distance training.
 This tenth iteration of the shoe includes a few updates.
-The shoe is slightly lighter than before.
-It offers better arch support.
+The shoe is slightly lighter than before and it offers better arch support.
 A new crash pad provides a smoother ride and deeper Flex Grooves offer more flexibility.
 In addition, the upper has added support and the overlay design has been updated to modernize the look of the shoe.
 The Saucony Triumph 10 is appropriate for a variety of runners no matter their footstrike.
 The shoe is an especially good option for heavier runners who require extra padding underfoot.

 The outsole of the Saucony Triumph 10 features iBR+ technology.
 The lightweight